 A copy of the ISS U.S. policy updates is available here.

 Glass Lewis also recently issued an overview of its voting guidelines for the 2015 proxy season.
-A copy of the overview is available here.

 This memorandum is provided by Skadden, Arps, Slate, Meagher & Flom LLP and its affiliates for educational and informational purposes only and is not intended and should not be construed as legal advice.
 This memorandum is considered advertising under applicable state laws.